LeeDrew86/AWS-Projects/DB Layer in VPC/readme.md

 ## **Scenario Overview**

-In a practical, hands-on lab environment, I've taken on the task of designing a robust and scalable architecture for a web-based application, with a key focus on implementing a secure and efficient database layer within an Amazon Virtual Private Cloud (VPC).
+In a hands-on lab environment, I wsa tasked with designing a robust and scalable architecture for a web-based application, with a key focus on implementing a secure and efficient database layer within an Amazon Virtual Private Cloud (VPC).

 The goal was to create an architecture that delivers outstanding performance, reliability, and scalability, with a specific emphasis on the secure management of data through the implementation of a VPC-based database layer.

 ## **Lab Environment**

-Working in a lab environment, I had access to essential resources:
+Working in a lab environment, I had access to these resources:

 - Amazon Virtual Private Cloud (Amazon VPC)
 - Network structure